zowe/docs-site/versioned_docs/_version-v1.18.x/user-guide/mvd-using.md

 ### Changing application elements size
 There are 3 supported ways of changing size within the Desktop.

-1. Use your browser's zoom feature (hotkeys: Ctrl +, Ctrl - for various supported browsers) to change any element size.
+1. Use your browser's zoom feature (hotkeys: Ctrl +, Ctrl - for various supported browsers) to change all elements' size.
 Recommended: 67%

 **Note:** Zoom is highly variable and depends on your display size, resolution, and many other variables so the recommended zoom may not be ideal for you